cricket007/Kafka-Zookeeper-with-Vault/README.md

 &nbsp;&nbsp; -The Kafka Connect ASG has 3

-&nbsp;&nbsp; -The consul ASG has 3
+&nbsp;&nbsp; -The Consul ASG has 3

 &nbsp;&nbsp; -The Vault ASG has 3